 The picture of these sausage rolls caught my eye as I was looking through this month’s cookbook of the month – Donna Hay’s Modern Classics Book 1.
 And I knew it would be one I would made when I remembered that I had a sheet of puff pastry in my freezer.
 In fact, I didn’t have to buy one thing for these rolls – all of the ingredients came from my freezer or my pantry.

 The original recipe makes 18 rolls.
 I’ve adapted it below for what I had on hand, and got 6 rolls.
-I think 2 of these would be perfect dinner size portion, although I’m a glutton these days and I ate 3!
+I think 2 of these would be a perfect dinner size portion, although I’m a glutton these days and I ate 3!
 (Pregnant women get to do that, right??)
 I actually think these would make a great appetizer if you cut them smaller.
 And the only thing I can think that would improve these would be to maybe add some cheese to the filling.
 Mozzarella or Parmesan would be especially nice.

 I know many of you are trying to stay away from anything made on the stove top or in the oven, and this recipe uses both, but the great thing is that I only had one pan for clean up!
 Since the baking sheet is lined with parchment paper, clean up was as simple as cleaning the one pan I used for the sausage.
 I’d rather have the stove or the oven on for a few minutes than have to clean up a bunch of dishes!!